Value System of God & Theology Q&A

 Eschatology (the study of events at the end of time) is a example of a topic in Christianity where there is a variety of beliefs.
 There are many possible interpretations within this one area.
 And most of those views have no conflict with the gospel.
 There are many other topics of study that can have similar amounts of variety.

 Why does this variety of thought occur?
 It is a simply a problem that comes from trying to make a comprehensive assembly of knowledge that extends from areas that are well-understood out to areas about which we have limited information.
-More than one way of structuring that knowledge can be valid and useful.
+There is more than one way of structuring that knowledge which could be valid and useful.
 In addition, in areas about which our knowledge is incomplete, we do our best to fill in the gaps so as to bring clarity and consistency.
-But our gap-filling is our efforts, and they can have errors.
-Our best understanding is an interpretation based on limited data, and these interpretations become a part of our traditions.

 How should we view the variations of beliefs in Christianity?

-We have great freedom of belief in our traditions and interpretations with this limitation: these cannot conflict with the Gospel.
+We have great freedom of belief in our traditions and interpretations with one limitation: these cannot conflict with the Gospel.
 It is particularly important that we live the Gospel by becoming more like God in sacrificial love for the benefit of others.
 Our traditions and interpretations must not be divisive.

-The purpose of Christianity is to restore relationship with God and between men.
+The purpose of Christianity is to restore relationship with God and between humans.
 However, when some Christians demand that others conform to their own personal traditions or interpretations, it can hurt Christianity and the unity that God intends to come from the Gospel.
-A key evidence for the effectiveness of Christianity is to be the love that Christians have for each other.
+The key evidence for the effectiveness of Christianity is to be the love that Christians have for each other.
 Divisiveness hurts this evidence and hurts God's purpose in his Kingdom.

 The Gospel guides us to become like God in his signature value of sacrificial love for the benefit of others.
 If Christians do not lose that focus, these other issues and freedoms in beliefs will not become a problem.